sugoi/heptacat/README.md

 ~~~~

 **3.** Start the worker.
 Since `project.yml` exists there, we can just type `heptacat worker` .
-Also, the worker name will automatically be inferrerd if you skip one.
+Also, you can optionally change the worker name if you want.

 ~~~~ bash
 heptacat-test$ heptacat worker